 - Lack of criminal intent;

 - Police misconduct during the investigation and other constitutional issues that may lead to suppression of evidence;

 Prohibited racketeering activities are class 2 felonies.
 The penalties in Colorado include 8 to 24 years in prison and a fine of $5,000 to $1,000,000.
 In addition, there is a 5-year period of parole

 If you have been charged with a COCCA offense or Racketeering a skilled Denver solicitation attorney is essential.
-Get in touch with experienced Denver solicitation defense attorneys Jason Savela and Ryan Dawson by filling out our online contact form or by calling (720)-726-8080.
+Get in touch with experienced Denver solicitation defense attorney Jason Savela by calling (720) 821-1001.